POLAR-fhiR/fhircrackr/docs/README.md

      )
   )

-  dfs <- all.bundles.to.dataf.rames( bundles, design )
+  dfs <- all.bundles.to.data.frames( bundles, design )
   ```